ghchinoy/studio-scaffold/README.md

 In `main.py`, uncomment:

 * line 21, `#from pages.gemini2 import gemini_page_content`
-* lines 51-60, the mesop page definition for the Gemini page
+* lines 51-60, the mesop page definition for the Gemini page.

-In `components/side_nav.py`, uncomment the entry in the `page_json` list
+In `components/side_nav.py`, uncomment the entry in the `page_json` list.
+This will render the page in the side navigation menu.

-* line 27, `{"display": "Gemini", "icon": "auto_awesome", "route": "/gemini"},``
+* line 27, `{"display": "Gemini", "icon": "auto_awesome", "route": "/gemini"},`

 # Disclaimer

-This is not an official Google project
+This is not an official Google project.